Mashed Potato Cakes

 Mashed potato cakes are a delicious, mouthwatering side dish that is easy to make and packed full of flavor.
+The best way to use up leftover mashed potatoes is to transform them into golden brown mashed potato cakes, a simple and delicious recipe with only a handful of pantry staples!

 Easy Leftover Mashed Potato Cakes